red-isbe/isbe-contracts/docs/generated/client/networkdirectory.md

 Gets the total count of resources for a specific network

-_Efficient way to determine resource pagination parameters without loading data.
-Returns 0 for non-existent networks or networks without resources._
+_Efficient way to determine resource pagination parameters without loading data. npReturns 0 for non-existent networks or networks without resources._

 #### Parameters